-Here's how the new M2 MacBook Air compares to the 2020 M1 MacBook Air
+Here's how the new M2 MacBook Air compares to the M1 MacBook Air

 Display and Design

 If you’re a fan of the wedge-shaped look of the 2020-released Air, you’re out of luck.
-The 2022 Air looks similar to the squared-off design used in the MacBook Pros with rounded edges, and loses the slim look that the old air was synonymous with.
+The 2022 Air looks similar to the squared-off design used in the MacBook Pro with rounded edges, and loses the slim look that the old air was synonymous with.

-The display on the M2 Air has also received a slight size bump, going from 13.3-inches on the old models to 13.6-inches, whereas the bezels on the M2 Air have been shrunk.
-Additionally, along with the bigger screen, the M2 Air also boasts a slightly higher resolution, going from 2,560 x 1,600 on the old Air to 2,560 x 1664 on the new model.
+The M2 Air’s display has also received a slight size bump, going from 13.3-inches on the old models to 13.6-inches, whereas the bezels on the M2 Air have been shrunk.
+Additionally, along with the bigger screen, the M2 Air also boasts a slightly higher resolution, going from 2,560 x 1,600 pixel resolution on the old Air to 2,560 x 1664 on the new model.

 Additionally, the M2 Air also features a notch, similar to the Pro models, whereas the M1 Air doesn’t.
 Both the displays support True Tone, and Wide Colour (P3, though the M2 Air can reach a peak brightness of 500 nits whereas the M1 Air is limited to 400 nits.